Amazon A9 Algorithm Ranking Tips and Best Practices for Manufacturers

 The solution lies in a digital asset management (DAM) solution.
 Like PIM for manufacturers, DAM software helps you manage, organize, and optimize your digital assets.
 For instance, a DAM can ensure all your product images meet Amazon’s specifications, such as the 1000-pixel minimum size and the white background requirement for main images.
 You set the rule once, and users must adhere to it when preparing images for Amazon’s Marketplace.

 Moreover, a solution like Catsy’s DAM offers features such as batch editing and resizing images.
 This means you can quickly optimize a whole set of a product’s photos for Amazon’s requirements, saving time and ensuring consistency across your product line.
+Learn more about image organizer software to streamline your workflow.

 Amazon A9 Algorithm